Budapest What to visit

 Ideally, to ensure milder temperatures, you should visit Budapest in the warmer months, such as from May to October.

-How many days do you need to visit Budapest?
+How many days in Budapest?

 Budapest is a very interesting city and there is plenty to visit.
 For a first visit to the city, I suggest you set aside 3 days to get to know Budapest.
-In fact, the main itinerary I will talk about in this post is for that travel duration.

 Budapest What to Visit St Stephen Basilica